kokkaiyit/cognixus_challenge/README.md

 ## 1.2 Instruction for building and running the app
 ### 1. Go to this repo directory and run server.
 - command: docker-compose up -d --build
+### 2. Accessing the web container.
+- command: docker exec -it cognixus_challenge-web-1 /bin/bash
+### 3 Migrate all configurations
+- command: python3 manage.py migrate
+### 4. Create a superuser for the server in the container.
+- command: python3 manage.py createsuperuser
 ## 1.3 Instruction for testing the app
-### 1. Accessing the web container.
-- command: docker exec -it challenge-web-1 /bin/bash
-### 2. Create a superuser for the server in the container.
-- command: python3 manage.py createsuperuser
-### 3. Check the admin url
+### 1. Check the admin url
 - link: http://localhost:8000/admin/
 ## 1.4 Interface documentation
 ### 1. Token Authentication